mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/bitcoin-forecasting.md

 ## Connect to MindsDB’s MySQL API

-Here I'm using MySQL command-line client, but you can also follow up with the one that works the best for you, like Dbeaver.
+In this tutorial I'm using MySQL command-line client, but you can also follow up with the one that works the best for you, like Dbeaver.
-The first step is to use the MindsDB Cloud user to connect to the Mindsdb MySQL API, using this command:
+The first step is to use the MindsDB Cloud user to connect to the MindsDB MySQL API, using this command:

 ![](https://github.com/kinkusuma/mindsdb/blob/add-regression-tutorial-sql/docs/mindsdb-docs/docs/assets/sql/tutorials/insurance-cost-prediction/connect-mindsdb-sql.png)

 You need to specify the hostname and user name explicitly, as well as a password for connecting.
-Click enter and you are connected to Mindsdb API.
+Click enter and you are connected to MindsDB API.

 ![](https://github.com/kinkusuma/mindsdb/blob/add-regression-tutorial-sql/docs/mindsdb-docs/docs/assets/sql/tutorials/insurance-cost-prediction/success-connect-sql.png)